wenqilyu/Informer/README.md

    The atom operation of self-attention mechanism, namely conoimcal dot-product, causes the time complexity and memory usage per layer to be O(L^2)

-2. the memory bottle nect in stacking layers.(Long Iutput)
+2. the memory bottleneck in stacking layers.(Long Iutput)

    The stack of J encoder/decoder layer makes total memory usage to be O(j·L^2), which limits the model scalability on receiving long sequence inputs.